 As a recent example of our successful VTC/AV support, our AveningTech’s AV engineers are currently providing engineering and technical support for secure AV and VTC systems located at Joint Base Pearl Harbor-Hickam and remotely for all other Pacific Air Force (PACAF) bases.
 The level of support we provide for PACAF in this capacity is similar to the level of effort required for ONR – our experience and success for the US Air Force will translate directly to successful support.
 Our team oversees all PACAF AV and VTC equipment and installations as well as ensure the proper utilization and execution of VTC equipment and rooms for PACAF users up through the Commander, a four-star general.
 They are responsible for the oversight and execution of several AV and VTC upgrade projects that were recently initiated by the customer, performing as subject matter experts (SME) for installation and configuration.
-Our team is responsible for the coordination and operation of systems, to include communication and scheduling with lead personnel at other Commands (ACC, AMC, AFSPC, etc.).
-They set up, dial in, and confirm connections for senior officers to attend their weekly VTC meetings, and maintain AV rack and Codec equipment.
-They schedule all weekly VTCs and set up WebEx meetings.
 They schedule Preventive Maintenance Inspections (PMI) for equipment, establish the maintenance battle rhythm, and assist with upgrade projects by conducting test calls to ensure VTC is on Network.
-They provide quick reference inputs and assist in creating a VTC Guide for users.

 Post-installation services include remedial maintenance, preventive maintenance inspections, repairs of critical system components within stated limits, repairs of non-critical system components within stated limits, and conducting acceptance tests of repaired items in accordance with the Acceptance Test Procedures (ATP) established by the Original Equipment Manufacturer (OEM) or in accordance with a site-developed validation and verification process approved by the on-site COR.
-We also perform fault isolation (troubleshooting), removing and replacing faulty equipment and parts, and relocating equipment components to support facility reconfigurations.
-Our team is responsible for scheduling routine equipment maintenance, performing equipment and connectivity troubleshooting, and processing trouble calls in accordance with our IT helpdesk support.
+Our team is responsible for scheduling routine equipment maintenance, performing equipment and connectivity troubleshooting, and processing trouble calls in accordance with our IT help desk support.

 We provide VTC/AV meeting support by planning and arranging for conferences, meetings, preparing training and presentation materials (PowerPoint, video, or presentation posters) and recording and disseminating meeting minutes.
-We provide development and tracking of correspondence, reports and briefing materials, and provide maintenance of a document library via an online portal.
 Our support also includes researching and providing recommendations on best practices to improve areas within Program or Portfolio Management; evaluating issues and providing recommendations related to program cost, schedule, and performance, and providing analysis and re-commendations.
 We provide initial setup, scheduling, and rescheduling of video and audio conferences for groups of all sizes using Microsoft Outlook calendars and other government-mandated scheduling tools.

 Ability to Perform Successfully.
 Our history of successful VTC/AV engineering, including in the NGEN environment, poises us to provide seamless support to ONR.
 We will design and install VTC/AV systems and components for classified and unclassified use, conduct preventive and corrective maintenance, and conduct monthly system checks in all required conference rooms.
 Our VTC/AV engineers will be integrated with our service desk staff to guarantee swift resolution of any VTC/AV-related support issues.
 We will operate as autonomously as possible while maintaining frequent communication with the ONR Network Operations Manager so that the enterprise has up-to-the-minute status of all systems.